Howard Baldwin: Pittsburgh Penguins

 Baldwin's specialty was buying franchises with very little of his own money invested.
 For example, his actual cash investment in the Penguins was just $1,000.
 The rest was assumed debt and capital provided by other partners.
 His purchase of the Penguins was bankrolled largely by Morris Belzberg.
 Baldwin served as the Penguins chairman of the board and represented the club on the NHL Board of Governors.
-Under his direction the Penguins won the Stanley Cup, one Patrick Division regular season title, four Northeast Division titles, and one President's Trophy.
+Under his direction the Penguins won the Stanley Cup in 1992, one Patrick Division regular season title, four Northeast Division titles, and one President's Trophy.

 Baldwin and his partners created The American Hockey League expansion franchise in Wilkes-Barre, Pennsylvania in 1999 as the minor league affiliate of the NHL Penguins.
 When Belzberg left the ownership group, Baldwin recruited Roger Marino, a Boston investor.
 By that time, the Penguins were struggling financially and wound up declaring bankruptcy in November 1998.

 Honors

+The WHA's Robert Schmertz Memorial Trophy was originally named the Howard Baldwin Trophy in his honor.
 In 2010, he was elected as an inaugural inductee into the World Hockey Association Hall of Fame in the builders category.

 Baldwin Entertainment Group

-In addition to his interest in professional hockey, Baldwin has also enjoyed a successful career in film as a producer with his wife and producing partner, Karen Mulvihill Baldwin.
+In addition to his interest in professional hockey, Baldwin has also pursued a career in film as a producer with his wife and producing partner, Karen Mulvihill Baldwin.
 The Baldwins produced such films as Mystery, Alaska, Odd Man Rush, Sudden Death, From the Hip, Spellbinder, and Joshua, among others.